Cycle-tree guided attack of random K-core: Spin glass model and efficient message-passing algorithm: Abstract

 \section{Abstract}

 The $K$-core of a graph is the maximal subgraph within which each vertex is connected to at least $K$ other vertices.
 It is a fundamental network concept for understanding threshold cascading processes with a discontinuous percolation transition.
 A minimum attack set contains the smallest number of vertices whose removal induces complete collapse of the $K$-core.
-Here we tackle this prototypical optimal initial-condition problem from the perspective of cycle-tree maximum packing and propose a cycle-tree guided attack ({\tt CTGA}) message-passing algorithm.
+Here we tackle this prototypical optimal initial-condition problem from the spin-glass perspective of cycle-tree maximum packing and propose a cycle-tree guided attack ({\tt CTGA}) message-passing algorithm.
 The good performance and time efficiency of {\tt CTGA} are verified on the regular random and Erd\"os-R\'enyi random graph ensembles.
-Our central idea of projecting a long-range correlated dynamical process to static structural patterns may also be instructive to other hard optimization and control problems.
+Our central idea of transforming a long-range correlated dynamical process to static structural patterns may also be instructive to other hard optimization and control problems. \\ Key words: K-core collapse, spin glass model, tree packing, optimal initial condition, random graph \\ PACS: 05.70.Fh (Phase transitions; general studies); 89.90.+n (Other topics in areas of applied and interdisciplinary physics); 02.10.Ox (Combinatorics; graph theory); 75.10.Nr (Spin-glass and other rnadom models)